rxt1077/figwheel-main/docs/tutorial.md

 But it seems like a bit much to type out the entire namespace for each call, so let's require `hello.cruel-world` again and create an alias for it.
-Remeber that you can hit the up arrow to get back to the original require statement and edit it.
+Remember that you can hit the up arrow to get back to the original require statement and edit it.

 ```clojure